 Rapid expansion in aortic diameter is also a surgical indication.
 Aneurysm growth averages 0.07 cm/year in the ascending aorta and 0.19 cm/year in the descending aorta.
 A growth rate of 1 cm/year or faster is an indication for surgical repair.

 Positive family history of aortic dissection significantly increases the risk of developing a new dissection in unaffected family members.
 Patient within a decade of the age of dissection of their relative (or even earlier) should receive frequent monitoring of the size of their aorta and be should be strongly considered for a surgical intervention even at moderate aortic size.

 There is evidence to show that specific gene mutations confer a specific increased risk for adverse outcomes, even at small or normal aortic sizes.
-It has been recognized that aortic dissection in Marfan syndrome patients can occur at smaller sizes, therefore we recommend early intervention at 5 cm for the ascending aorta and 6 cm for the descending aorta.
+It has been recognized that aortic dissection in Marfan syndrome patients can occur at smaller sizes, therefore we recommend early intervention at <5 cm for the ascending aorta and <6 cm for the descending aorta.
 Patients with Loeys-Dietz syndrome, Ehlers-Danlos syndrome (specially the vascular variety of it), Turner’s syndrome should also be offered prophylactic early intervention at <5 cm or even <4.5 cm, if the operation is to be performed by an expert aortic team.